rohan-sahgal/rohan-sahgal/README.md

 # 👋 Hello, Rohan here.

-I'm a Computer Science graduate from the University of Toronto, and am currently looking for fresh graduate opportunities in Software Development.
+I'm a Computer Science graduate from the University of Toronto, and am currently looking for opportunities in Software Development.

 Since I was young, I've had a huge passion for science, both the natural and especially the technological.
-I hope to apply those passions in a fulfilling way, and hopefully make the world better in some small (or big!) way along the way.
+I hope to apply those passions in a fulfilling way and do my part in making the world a better place.

-Outside of writing code and building software, I enjoy playing video games, reading (mainly sci-fi), and cooking.
+Outside of writing code and building software, I enjoy playing rock climbing, photography, biking, and being in nature.

 <br>